firox263/Hyena.Addins/README.md

 # Hyena.Addins
 A port of mono-addins to .NET Standard 2.1

+The primary aim of this fork is to ease porting mono-addins based applications to modern .NET

 ## Status
 Only `Hyena.Addins` is supported at present.
 Other projects like Mono.Addins.Setup and the Gtk GUI